Shinya Kogami: Critical response

 An Anime News Network reviewer enjoyed the 2019 film's deeper characterization of Kogami, whose feelings about villain Makishima makes him "the franchise's breakout male lead and perhaps the series' most popular character."
 Medium claimed that the third movie had the most entertaining story for hidden depths and appealing nature give to Kogami when training Tenzing.
 The book, Law and Justice in Japanese Popular Culture: From Crime Fighting Robots to Duelling Pocket Monsters, notes that Kogami is surprised by Tsunemori's thoughts about the Sybil System—although she approves of the status quo, she does not value the system that monitors the series' world.
+The character has been compared with Charles Marlow in Joseph Conrad's 1899 novel, Heart of Darkness.
+Like Marlow, Kogami's obsessive hunt draws him close to his prey.
+After Kogami kills Makishima, he abandons his ideals and decides to flee Japan.
+Cassandra Holcombe from the Journal of Anime and Manga Studies said that Kogami's and Makishima's duels serve as counterparts to the exaggeration of violence the series employs with the transforming Dominators serving as examples.
+In The Paradoxical World of Psycho-Pass Anime Series, Natasha Harly and Liem Satya Limanta from Petra Christian University, the writer noted that while Kogami showed his deviant behavior through his setting since he began to think that one should not always obey what the Dominator told them to do.
+Universidad EAFIT said Kogami is the personification of contradicting values in regards to sacrifice; as a latent criminal, he lacks his own individualism as his sense of justice is rejected by society.
+Nevertheless, Kogami continues working for the law though even if his methods contradict other people's, most notably Akane.
+Kogami's corruption causes him to become a more antagonistic figure in later works as his own comrades are given the order to kill him.

 Piunikaweb noted while Kogami and Ginoza appear in the movie, their inclusion feels more as fanservice to returning fans as the narrative focuses more on Psycho-Pass 3 new cast alongside Kanamori most notably, as they have to face Asusawa and stop him from killing the governor.
+Crunchyroll praised Seki's performance, most notably in the latest film Providence for being able to give Kogami the same tone he gave him previous works.